Amirhossein-khabbazi/Real_time_emotion_detection/README.md

 # Emotion Detection

-Real-time emotion detection using the YOLO model.
+Real-time emotion detection using the YOLOv10l model.
 This project utilizes OpenCV and a custom-trained YOLO model to detect and classify emotions in a live video stream from a webcam.
 The application includes a graphical user interface for controlling the detection process and capturing images with detected emotions.

 ## Features